Creating crawlers

 For further details on CSS selectors in general, please refer to http://css.maxdesign.com.au/selectutorial/.

-FeedParser – Parsing feeds
+Parsing feeds with FeedParser

 The feed parser is initialized with a feed URL passed to

-Crawler.parse_feed(), just like the web parser is initialized with a web
+Crawler.parse_feed, just like the web parser is initialized with a web

 page URL: